alan-turing-institute/fridge/infra/fridge/README.md

 For an example of deploying a Kubernetes cluster on Azure Kubernetes Service using Pulumi, see the `infra/aks` directory.

+For local development, you can use a local Kubernetes cluster such as [K3s](https://k3s.io/).
+For a suggested setup, see the `infra/local` directory.

+Note that container-based Kubernetes environments such as K3d or Kind are not supported, as Longhorn is not compatible with those environments.

 ## Prerequisites

 You will need the following tools installed on your local machine to deploy FRIDGE: